 - High-Powered Technology

 If we’ve learned anything from the last year, elevated technology is essential to keep companies working together.
 This will be no different when they’re back in the building.
 Tenants will expect high-speed internet that allows on-site employees to connect with remote coworkers.
 Consider having an IT/Genius Bar in the building that provides a go-to expert for all tech-related issues.

 And now more than ever, open lines of transparent communication will make employees feel comfortable coming back to work.
-Technology, like our Workplace Experience App, is the easiest way to keep your community connected.
+Technology, like our Tenant Experience App, is the easiest way to keep your community connected.
 You can give them return to office building updates and fill them in on events, experiences and amenity enhancements directly on their phones.
 Now is the time to develop your communication strategy.
 It’s vital to give tenants a seamless tool to stay in the know.

 2. Wellness Services

 After the year we’ve had, wellness is top of mind for every tenant walking through your doors.
 With such a focus on mental, physical and emotional health, it’s the perfect time to offer time-saving wellness services right on-site.

 Consider offering spa days where tenants can reserve appointments during their work hours.
 Massages in the lobby, manicures on the roof, pedicures at lunch.
 All of these are services employees spend time getting outside of the office – think about ways to make it convenient for them to kill two birds with one stone.

 And men need wellness perks, too.
 Having a barber or clean shave vendor once a month could be another benefit of coming on-site.